Shipbuilding: Austronesia

-Austronesians established the Austronesian maritime trade network (the first true maritime trade network) at around 1000 to 600 BC, linking Southeast Asia with East Asia, South Asia, the Middle East, and later East Africa.
+Austronesians established the Austronesian maritime trade network at around 1000 to 600 BC, linking Southeast Asia with East Asia, South Asia, the Middle East, and later East Africa.
 The route later became part of the Spice trade network and the Maritime Silk Road.
-The Austronesian traders introduced Austronesian shipbuilding techniques along the route, leading to the development of South Asian outrigger boats, the later adoption of the Chinese of the junk sail, and possibly the development of the fore-and-aft Arabic lateen sail.

 China

-The naval history of China stems back to the Spring and Autumn period (722 BC–481 BC) of the ancient Chinese Zhou Dynasty.
+The naval history of China stems back to the Spring and Autumn period (722 BC–481 BC) of the ancient Chinese Zhou dynasty.
 The Chinese built large rectangular barges known as "castle ships", which were essentially floating fortresses complete with multiple decks with guarded ramparts.
 However, the Chinese vessels during this era were essentially fluvial (riverine).
 True ocean-going Chinese fleets did not appear until the 10th century Song dynasty.

 Mediterranean

 There is considerable knowledge regarding shipbuilding and seafaring in the ancient Mediterranean.

 1st millennium AD

 Austronesia

-Large multi-masted seafaring ships of Southeast Asian Austronesians first started appearing in Chinese records during the Han Dynasty as the k'un-lun po or kunlun bo ("ship of the k'un-lun [dark-skinned southern people]").
+Large multi-masted seafaring ships of Southeast Asian Austronesians first started appearing in Chinese records during the Han dynasty as the k'un-lun po or kunlun bo ("ship of the k'un-lun [dark-skinned southern people]").
 These ships used two types of sail of their invention, the junk sail and tanja sail.
 Large ships are about 50–60 metres (164–197 ft) long, had 5.2–7.8 m tall freeboard, each carrying provisions enough for a year, and could carry 200–1000 people.
 The Chinese recorded that these Southeast Asian ships were hired for passage to South Asia by Chinese Buddhist pilgrims and travelers, because they did not build seaworthy ships of their own until around the 8–9th century AD.

 Austronesians (especially from western Island Southeast Asia) were trading in the Indian Ocean as far as Africa during this period.
 By around 50 to 500 AD, a group of Austronesians, believed to be from the southeastern coasts of Borneo (possibly a mixed group related to the modern Ma'anyan, Banjar, and/or the Dayak people) crossed the Indian Ocean and colonized Madagascar.
 This resulted in the introduction of outrigger canoe technology to non-Austronesian cultures in the East African coast.